 Cadillac's XT5 crossover SUV will receive a mid-cycle refresh for 2020 and the latest prototypes reveal the new look.
 Their sighting follows leaked official photos of the updated crossover in January.

-Cadillac's lineup will be overhauled in the coming months and years as the brand shifts its focus to SUVs and implements a new look loosely based on the stunning lines of 2016's Escala concept.
+Cadillac's lineup is in the process of being overhauled as the brand shifts its focus toward crossover SUVs and implements a new look loosely based on the stunning lines of 2016's Escala concept.

-The prototype is still at an early stage, though we can already tell the updated XT5 will feature new front and rear fascias and likely a revised grille more like the one on the Escala.
+The updated XT5 looks to have received new front and rear fascias and a new front grille more like the one on the Escala.
 The taillights are also expected to receive a new LED light signature.

 Cadillac Escala concept, 2016 Monterey Car Week

 We also hear that Cadillac will finally address one of the XT5's main shortcomings: the lack of powertrain options.
 The XT5 is currently available with a 310-horsepower 3.6-liter V-6 only but this updated model is expected to offer a 2.0-liter turbocharged inline-4 as an option.

-Cadillac already offers the XT5 in China with a mild-hybrid system, though we haven't heard anything about this option being offered in the United States.
-Similar technology features on the Buick LaCrosse sold here, so it's not beyond the realms of possibility.
+Cadillac offers the XT5 in China with a mild-hybrid system, though we haven't heard anything about this option being offered in the United States.
+Similar technology featured on the Buick LaCrosse sold here, so it's not beyond the realms of possibility.

 It also isn't clear what updates Cadillac has in store for the cabin.
-A safe bet is Cadillac updating the suite of electronic driver aids, including adding its Super Cruise partial self-driving system for highways.
+A safe bet is Cadillac updating the suite of electronic driver aids, including adding an enhanced version of its Super Cruise self-driving system for highways.
 Right now the feature is only available on the CT6.

-Look for the updated XT5 to go on sale late next year, as a 2020 model.
+Look for the updated XT5 to go on sale late this year as a 2020 model.